Anchisaurus: Description

-Size of Anchisaurus, compared to a human.
+Size of Anchisaurus (1 assigned specimen, 2 adult specimen), compared to a human.

 Anchisaurus was a rather small dinosaur, with a length of just over 2 m, which helps explain why it was once mistaken for human bones.
 It probably weighed around 27 kg.
 However, Marsh's species A. major (also known as Ammosaurus) was larger, from 2.5 to 4 m and some estimates give it a weight of up to 70 lb.
 Gregory S. Paul estimated its length at 2.2 m and its weight at 20 kg in 2010.

 According to the presence of cf. Otozoum tracks on the Connecticut Valley, Anchisaurus could reach even greater sizes.
 Otozoum tracks were made by a semibipedal to quadrupedal sauropodomorph close to or on the line leading toward eusauropods.
 Anchisaurus is one of the two sauropodomorphs recognized in the zone.
 Based on the four known specimens of Anchisaurus, Yates estimated that the animal measured up to 4.9 m in length.
 This matches well with the estimated average size of the adult Eubrontes track-maker in the Hartford and Deerfield basins.
 Based on the largest known Eubrontes footprint, exceptionally large individuals of Anchisaurus probably measured up to 6 m in length.